janpstrunn/pass/README.md

 # Perhaps you want to initialize your system and immediately put in your master password
 # You can set this command to run when your system is loaded
 pass -d zenity open
+# Or if you don't want to be requested a PIN at all, you can even do something like this
+mygooglepass=$(pass -p myverystrongpin output google)
 ```

 ## Plans